jonberliner/communal_stories/README.md

   + not because bad people, but because creating a tight world is *hard*
 + inspo from the gaming modding + patching culture
   + a story can be fixed, but the modding + patching (expanding and editing of the story universe) can grow and continue on indefinitely
++ I like to create worlds and spitball stories on the fly with others.
+I don't need a cut and dry novel - I'm perfectly happy to tell small stories and create worlds and scenes with other people.
+Especially pushing each other point-counterpoint on how real people would navigate worlds we're making up as we go along.
+Much more akin to oral traditions and cultural myths than novels.

 ## What
 + the internet crowd sources fan theories, alternate endings, proposed lore/world building/character building often *after* a section of a story comes out